moodle/devdocs/general/app/development/link-handling/app-links.md

 When a user presses a link in the Moodle app, the behaviour changes depending on whether the URL is supported by the app or not:

-- If the URL belongs to the same site and it's supported by the app, then the app will try to open the corresponding page inside the app.
-For example if the user presses a link to an assignment, then the assignment will be opened inside the app if possible.
+- If the URL belongs to the same site and it's supported by the app, then the app will try to open the corresponding page.
+For example if the user presses a link to an assignment, then the assignment will be opened inside the app rather than opening a browser.
-- If it's a URL pointing to an external site or it's a URL not supported by the app then it will be opened in a browser.
-For example admin settings aren't supported by the app, so clicking a link to an admin settings page will open the page in browser.
+- If it's a URL pointing to an external site or it's a URL not supported by the app, then it will be opened in an external browser.
+This can also be configured to [open in an embedded browser](#opening-links-in-an-embedded-browser).
+For example admin settings aren't supported by the app, so clicking a link to an admin settings page will open the page in an external browser.
+- If it's a URL pointing to a local file it will be opened with an external app in Android, and an embedded viewer in iOS.
+For example opening a PDF within a SCORM package would open a PDF reader in Android or and embedded PDF viewer in iOS.
+- If the link is inside an iframe (and is not pointing to a local file), it will be opened within the same iframe.
+This behaviour can be changed by setting the link's `target` attribute to anything other than `_self`, in which case the URL will be opened in an external browser.
+For example, clicking a link with a `target="_blank"` attribute would open the URL in an external browser.

 ## Extending the list of supported URLs